seanmpuckett/sai-bloom/src/saibloom.md

 ### .state attribute

-Recover / restore the filter's present state.
+Recover / restore the filter's current state.

 - On _get_: return the filter's state as a plain JS object.
-- On _set_: set the filter's state to a value previously retrieved
+- On _set_: set the filter's state to a value previously retrieved.

+Implementation:

     state get
       return: